 - With Your Consent: We may share and disclose information with your consent or at your direction.

 - Aggregated and De-Identified Information: We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services, such as the total number of reports processed, or the average number of credit cards across all reports uploaded.

 - Published Support Requests: If you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish that request in order to help us clarify or respond to your request or to help us support other users.

 We attempt to store no more sensitive data than is necessary to offer our service, and have filters in place to automatically redact and prevent sensitive information from being logged.

 Please note that some data types may remain in our backups and caches until purged.
 Additionally, some data may be stored indefinitely to comply with our agreements with third party vendors.

-Upon sending us a valid deletion request through email, we'll delete the information within 30 days from our records.
+Upon sending us a valid deletion request through email, we'll delete eligible information within 30 days from our records.
 Please note: (1) Deleted content may remain in our backups and caches until purged.
 (2) Data may be retained if it has already been aggregated or completely de-identified and cannot be connected back to you or your organization.
 (3) Some of your data may be retained temporarily or indefinitely to comply with our agreements.
-For example, text message recipient phone numbers must be stored with our SMS provider for a minimum of 120 days, and email recipient data may be stored with our email provider indefinitely.